jinxiaoweb3/hmpo-templatesl/README.md

 ## Templates

-The templates are added to `res.locals`.
+The templates are added to `res.locals` with `hmpo` as a prefix to the template names.

 Layout:
 + maincontent (sets maincontent-left as the default and provides a block to override)